CENTRALINOproject/CENTRALINO_BETA/README.md

 ##### Small note on language 🇮🇹 🇬🇧:
 The project was born in Italian, so unfortunately many of the comments in the code as well as documentation and the report are in Italian.
 I apologize for this, but I hope that the code is still understandable and that the documentation is still useful (maybe with the help of a translator).

-However, I decided to have at least the README in English, so that the core of the project as well as the repository structure is understandable to everyone.
+**I decided to have at least the README in English, so that the core of the project as well as the repository structure is understandable to everyone**.

-**Project reference sector:**
+**I also decided to translate a part of the report, regarding the code structure, which I think is the most important part of the report.**

-`Novel Technologies`, `Internet of Things (IoT)`, `Home Automation`.
+It can be found [here](Code_Rationale.md).

 ## Idea and objective: